nire0510/notejs/README.md

 2. Now you can add your first note:
 `note add NOTE CONTENT`

-3. To see all your notes (or someone else's):
+3. To see all notes of a user (use **me** as USERNAME to see yours):
 `note get USERNAME`

-4. Alternatively, you can open specific note if you know its name:
+4. Alternatively, you can open specific note if you know its name or even part of it:
 `note get USERNAME NOTE`

 5. You can even email a note!